aayushverma19/code-review/Ansible/POC.md

 ---

+#### **5.2.
+Defaults variables:**
-- **5.2.** `Defaults variables`: This role comes with default values for several variables that have been used in the role.
+- This role comes with default values for several variables that have been used in the role.
 You can find these defaults in the `defaults/main.yml` file within the role directory.

 ```yaml
 ---